tartley/tartley.github.io/README.md

 # tartley.com

 Uses Nikola static site generator.
-See 'make' for some handy commands.
+See output of 'make', with no args, for some handy commands.

 # TODO